nabilmahsud/cleomaster/README.md

  </h1>
 </div>

-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- :telescope: Hey there, I am Nabil Rashid.
+I am a student of Software Engineering.
+My hobbies includes penetration testing, studying crpytography (not cryptocurrency) and football.

-- :seedling: Exploring Technical Content Writing.
+- :seedling: I am an experienced JavaScript and Python developer.

-- :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.
+- :zap: Below, you can find the languages and tool that I work on, and some of my projects.

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-kakbar-blue?style=flat&logo=Linkedin&logoColor=white)](your-linkedin-url)